JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 ##### _c. nested if-else_

 If the if-else statement is inside another if-else statement, it is called a nested if-else statement.
-We can use nested if-else statements to check another conditions if previous condition is met.
-We have different variation of nested if-else statements.
+We can use nested if-else statements to check other conditions if the previous condition is met.
+We have different variations of nested if-else statements.
 We will discuss only one of them.
 The syntax of `nested if-else` is as follows.

 ```go